mwidjaja1/DSOnMacARM/README.md

 ---

 ## Python/R/Fortran (i.e. Anaconda/Miniforge)
-So normally I'd use Anaconda but Anaconda is only optimized for Intel Macs at the type this guide was written.
+So normally I'd use Anaconda but Anaconda is only optimized for Intel Macs at the time this guide was written (and still is as of 06/2021).
 So I used Miniforge which fortunately has an ARM equivilant and basically wraps Conda + Python in a happy ARM architecture.

 ### How should I install Python/Conda on ARM?
 To install Miniforge, use the installer link at https://github.com/conda-forge/miniforge#miniforge3 and then install it in your normal terminal.
 Remember not to run this in a Rosetta Terminal, if you created one, because this installer script can run in your regular ARM terminal.